wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Radiation Visuals](https://www.nexusmods.com/newvegas/mods/84917) - Adds a customizable visual effect when the player is exposed to radiation.
 Includes ionizing particles, static noise, blurred vision, and more.
 - Please note that the high quality verison will increase menu main load time, but will not worsen in-game performance.

+[Taller DC TTW 3.3 Conversion](https://www.nexusmods.com/newvegas/mods/76595) - Adds skyscrapers to the DC area of the Capital Wasteland.
+- Has a moderate amount of z-fighting (visual artifact).
+- Requires LOD generation.
+Instructions are provided in the [Viva New Vegas - LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html).

 [Titans of the New West (TOTNW)](https://www.nexusmods.com/newvegas/mods/78688) - A complete overhaul and restyle of power armor to provide a more classic, heavy, and imposing experience.
 - See [Webb’s Patch Emporium](https://www.nexusmods.com/newvegas/mods/74174) for the most readily available TOTNW patches.